 There are tons more, of course, but you’ve likely run across these at some point.

 Generally, businesses are only automating a portion of a particular business process and connecting the finished product to another, human-led process.
-In some cases, really smart businesses have completely automated certain tasks start to finish.
+In some cases, really smart businesses have completely automated certain tasks from start to finish.
 One example of soup-to-nuts BPA is a chatbot in customer support that can receive an inquiry, understand the issue, and connect the customer to a solution.
 You can expect LOTS more of this in the near future.

 OK, so there’s the what, but why?
 Why make the time, energy, and investment into BPA?

-This goes without saying, but when you automate a process, it gets done faster with less errors.
+This goes without saying, but when you automate a process, it gets done faster with fewer errors.
 Part of this is removing the “human” in human error, the other part is taking advantage of the things computers are really good at such as math, multitasking, and working long hours.

 By definition, a process can only be automated if it’s done the same exact way over and over again.
 Beyond efficiency, you also get the benefit of having uniform, predictable results.